SPELL: Self-Play Reinforcement Learning for Evolving Long-Context Language Models: Experiments

 To validate the key design choices within the \methodname~framework, we conduct ablation studies on Qwen2.5-7B-Instruct.
 We individually remove each core component of the \textit{questioner} and \textit{verifier} roles to quantify their individual contributions to the overall performance.

 \paragraph{Questioner} As shown in Table~\ref{tab:ablation}, the removal of the format penalty and the grounding filter degrades the average score by 1.1 and 1.0 points, respectively.
-The format penalty keeps the question well-formed, and the grounding filter enforces relevance to the provided document.
-The largest drops come from disabling the update mechanism and the history memory: freezing the questioner lowers the average score by 4.6, and removing history memory lowers it by 2.9.
+The format penalty keeps the question well-formed, and the grounding filter {prevents the generation of hallucinated questions.} The largest drops come from disabling the update mechanism and the history memory: freezing the questioner lowers the average score by 4.6, and removing history memory lowers it by 2.9.
 The declines appear across DocMath, Frames, LB-MQA, and LB-V2, which indicates that these components have a broad impact rather than task-specific effects.

 We further examine how these components affect generated question difficulty over Qwen2.5-7B-Instruct training steps, as measured by 1-pass@1 with an external responder (Qwen3-30B-A3B-Instruct) and an external verifier (gpt-oss-120b).
 The full \methodname~model (Figure~\ref{fig:questioner_ablation_studies}, left) shows a clear upward trend in overall question difficulty, which ensures the questioner proposes questions that are challenging enough for the responder's evolving capabilities.
 In contrast, freezing the questioner causes difficulty to stagnate (Figure~\ref{fig:questioner_ablation_studies}, middle), while removing the history memory makes it erratic (Figure~\ref{fig:questioner_ablation_studies}, right).
 The evidence supports the conclusion that continual updates and access to recent history are necessary to form a stable and progressively more challenging curriculum for the responder, which is essential for sustained improvement in a self-play system.
 This dynamic prevents one role from exploiting the static weaknesses of another, as observed in~\cite{liu2025spiral}.